-As a service to his disciples, Prabhupada's lectures and conversations were recorded on magnetic tape, copied and distributed to his many centers around the world so his disciples could become transcendentally enlivened through his lectures and conversations.
+As a service to his disciples, Prabhupada's lectures and conversations were recorded on magnetic tape, copied and distributed to his many centers around the world so his disciples could become transcendentally enlivened by hearing his words of wisdom.
 He stressed that his words were more important than his physical presence.
 "We should take advantage of the vani [the words], not the physical presence [vapu] [of the spiritual master]," Prabhupada instructed, "because the vani continues to exist eternally."